mw418/ForwardWidgets/README_EN.md

 # ForwardWidget

-ForwardWidget is a JS component for building modules, providing rich web-related functionality and data models.
+ForwardWidget is a JS component for building modules that provides rich web-related functionality and data models.

 ## Developing Custom Widgets

 ForwardWidget supports extending functionality through JavaScript scripts.
-Each Widget is an independent JavaScript file that must follow a specific structure and specifications.
+Each Widget is an independent JavaScript file that must follow specific structure and specifications.

 ### Widget Metadata Configuration

-Each Widget script must start with a `WidgetMetadata` object that defines the basic information and functional modules of the Widget:
+Each Widget script must start with a `WidgetMetadata` object that defines the basic information and functional modules:

 ```javascript
 var WidgetMetadata = {